WTMike24/PhantomBotSystems/randomTitleSystem/README.md

 All commands default to mod-level or higher, to change this, open `randomTitleSystem.js` and change the 2s at the very bottom to your desired permission level (do !permissions in chat for a list)

+Notes:
-Note: For multi-word titles, use quotes around the name. e.g. "Metro 2033".
+- For multi-word titles, use quotes around the name. e.g. "Metro 2033".
-	  You can use 'this' as an abbreviation for the game currently being played.
+- You can use 'this' as an abbreviation for the game currently being played.
-	  IDs start counting with 0, so the first title is 0, the second is 1, etc...
+- IDs start counting with 0, so the first title is 0, the second is 1, etc...

 - !addtitle [game] [title]
 	- Adds [title] to [game]'s list of stored titles.